The complete guide to naming and registering your business

 Getting an ABN

 Getting an ABN is both simple and free.
-You can apply online through the Australian Business Register (ABR), and the entire process should only take about 10 minutes.
+You can apply online through the Australian Business Register (ABR), the entire process should only take about 10 minutes.

 Registering your business name

-Want to change your registered business name?
+Changing your registered business name

 This doesn't mean you have to cancel your previously registered business name (although you can).
 You can instead choose to use this business name at a later stage or for a different part of your business.